buildfirst/buildfirst/ch08/05_mocking-your-dependencies/README.md

 };
 ```

-In [the tests][2], I use `proxyquire` to resolve a fake version of the `model` which would normally query the database.
+In [the tests][2], I use [`proxyquire`][3] to resolve a fake version of the `model` which would normally query the database.
 In the tests it just calls back a function, passing a made-up model object.

 ```shell
 node test/mapper